Dominik Mysterio

-Dominik Óscar Gutiérrez (born April 5, 1997) is an American professional wrestler.
-He is signed to WWE, where he performs on the Raw brand under the ring name Dominik Mysterio, where he is a member of The Judgment Day stable.
-Mysterio also appears in WWE's sister promotion Lucha Libre AAA Worldwide (AAA), where he is in his first reign as AAA Mega Champion.
-In WWE, he is a former one-time WWE Intercontinental Champion and a two-time NXT North American Champion.
+Dominik Óscar Gutiérrez (born April 5, 1997), better known by the ring name Dominik Mysterio, is an American professional wrestler.
+He is signed to WWE, where he performs on the Raw brand and is a member of The Judgment Day stable.
+He also appears in WWE's sister promotion Lucha Libre AAA Worldwide (AAA), where he is a member of the El Ojo stable.
+Mysterio is a former two-time WWE Intercontinental Champion and a former one-time AAA Mega Champion.